-Source: Maleki, A. (2002).
-Decision Making in Iran's Foreign Policy: A the presidency, and the President examines the information presented to him.
+Presidents' political opinions are influential in determining foreign policy.
+Presidents have an important role in the formulation of foreign policy choices (See: Figure: 14).
+Data from several sources converge at the presidency, and the President examines the information presented to him.
 After then, the material is forwarded to the High Council on National Security.
-According to Abbas Maleki, Iran's foreign policy decision-making process is as follows: After the Council decides on a course of action, then the Iranian President, who is also the head of the HCNS, would send the report to the Iranian Supreme Leader.
+According to Abbas Maleki, Iran's foreign policy decisionmaking process is as follows: After the Council decides on a course of action, then the Iranian President, who is also the head of the HCNS, would send the report to the Iranian Supreme Leader.
 If the Leader confirms the action, then it would be operationalized and sent to military sections, and to the Foreign Ministry (Maleki, 2002).